ProjectEvergreen/greenwood/www/pages/docs/menus.md

 ### Filtering By Path

-Say for example you want only want specific menu items to show of a specific subdirectory.
+Say for example you only want specific menu items to show within specific subdirectory.
 You can also include the `route` variable to specify a specific path the menu will be displaying on.
 This would be useful for a shelf menu for example.

 ```render js
 const response = await client.query({